 Youth and Family Justice

-The Division of Youth and Family Justice (DYFJ) is the newest Division within Children’s Services.
-In January 2010, Mayor Bloomberg appointed Commissioner Mattingly as Commissioner of the New York City Department of Juvenile Justice (DJJ).
-DJJ has now been fully integrated into the Administration for Children’s Services as the Division of Youth and Family Justice (DYFJ).
-DYFJ provides secure and non-secure detention for alleged Juvenile Delinquents and Secure Detention for alleged Juvenile Offenders whose cases are pending, along with post-adjudicated juveniles awaiting transfer to state facilities.
+The Division of Youth and Family Justice (DYFJ) oversees an array of services and programs that involve youth at every stage of the juvenile justice process.
+DYFJ works to promote public safety and improve the lives of youth, families, and communities by providing services that are child-centered and family-focused, including therapeutic treatment, safe and secure custodial care, responsive health care, effective re-entry services, and promotion of educational achievement.
+Each year, the Division provides secure and non-secure detention services to approximately 3,800 juvenile delinquents and juvenile offenders whose cases are pending adjudication, as well as post-adjudicated juveniles awaiting transfer to state facilities or city placement residences.
 While in detention, residents receive an array of services, such as education, health services, recreation, and case management.
-DYFJ also oversees the Juvenile Justice Initiative, which links children and families involved in juvenile delinquency proceedings with intensive, evidence-based therapeutic interventions aimed at diverting children from institutional placement; as well as assisting children with the transition from placement to their home community.
+On March 30, 2012, Governor Andrew M. Cuomo signed into law the Close to Home legislation as part of the 2012-2013 New York State Budget.
+Close to Home is a juvenile justice reform that allows New York City youth who are found to have committed a delinquent act to receive services in or close to the communities where they live.
+This Juvenile Justice Initiative, links children and families involved in juvenile delinquency proceedings with intensive, evidence-based therapeutic interventions aimed at diverting children from institutional placement; as well as assisting children with the transition from placement to their home community.
 Also within DYFJ is the Family Assessment Program, which is New York City’s designated PINS (Persons In Need of Supervision) diversion service.
-This program’s mission is to divert the filing of new PINS cases in the New York City Family Courts, whenever possible.
+The program’s mission is to divert the filing of new PINS cases in the New York City Family Courts, whenever possible.
 This court-based effort involves ACS working closely with PINS adolescents and their families to provide a continuum of services within their community.